bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 import { ApiPromise, WsProvider, Keyring } from '@polkadot/api';
 ```

-The next thing we should set the url where our node is exist.
+The next thing we should set the URL where our node exists.
-Please add this lines after import section in `app.service.ts` file:
+Please add these lines after import section in `app.service.ts` file:

 ```
 const SUBSTRATE_URL = 'wss://dev-node.substrate.dev:9944';
-// const SUBSTRATE_URL = 'ws://127.0.0.1:9944'; // if you have substrate install localy you can use this address
+// const SUBSTRATE_URL = 'ws://127.0.0.1:9944'; // if you have substrate install locally you can use this address
 ```

 We are going to connect to substrate node in `onModuleInit` lifecycle function.
-It allow us connect to node after module initialized.
+It allows us to connect to the node after module initialized.

 ```
 @Injectable()